electrode-io/car-buying/instructions.md

     | /update-transaction | POST | Update a transaction. |

-  - Add views `src/client/components` that display our transactions loaded from the service.
+  - Add views under `src/client/components` that display our transactions loaded from the service.
-  - Make sure the data is populated on the server side, before the view is rendered.
+  - Make sure the data is populated on the server side, before the view is rendered, similar to how vehicles was populated in the `storeInitalizer` function.

   ## Challenge